Home / Business / The Highlands Embrace Agritourism for Economic Growth

 A family navigating a corn maze together.

-When it comes to accommodations, agritourists have diverse options.
-Many choose to stay directly on farms, with offerings ranging from cozy cabins and charming bed & breakfasts to rustic farmhouses.
-Beyond farmstays, the region also provides traditional lodging options like hotels, motels, and vacation rentals, often highlighting their proximity to agritourism destinations.
-This blend of authentic farm experiences and comfortable lodging ensures that visitors can fully immerse themselves in the Appalachian Highlands’ agricultural charm.
+When it comes to accommodations, agritourists have a diverse range of options.
+Many choose to stay directly on farms, with offerings ranging from cozy cabins and charming bed-and-breakfasts to rustic farmhouses.
+Beyond farmstays, the region also offers traditional lodging options, including hotels, motels, and vacation rentals, which often highlight their proximity to agritourism destinations.
+This blend of authentic farm experiences and comfortable accommodations ensures that visitors can fully immerse themselves in the agricultural charm of the Appalachian Highlands.

 Sources: Virginia Tech, PVCase, Appalachian Voices, North Carolina State University, Fivable, Blue Mountain Brewery, Airbnb